osohq/oso/docs/understand/policies/auth-models/rbac.rst

    :lines: 1-10

 There's something really powerful happening in the above that bears
-highlighting: using oso allowed us to not only create policies over existing application data but, crucially, *to arrange that data in novel ways*, enriching the pool of contextual data that informs authorization decisions without littering complex logic all over the application.
-The hierarchy we created among the :polar:`"admin"`, :polar:`"accountant"`, and :polar:`"employee"` roles extends the existing authorization data but lives entirely in Polar and required **zero** new application code.
+highlighting: oso allowed us to not only create policies over existing application data but, crucially, *to arrange that data in novel ways*, enriching the pool of contextual data that informs authorization decisions without littering complex logic all over the application.
+The hierarchy we created among the :polar:`"admin"`, :polar:`"accountant"`, and :polar:`"employee"` roles extends the existing authorization data but lives entirely in the authorization policy and required **zero** new application code.

 Summary
 -------

+..
+REVIEW ME: I think this is fine, the wording would be kind of redundant otherwise.

 We started with the basics of RBAC by writing out a toy policy and assigning roles to actors within Polar.
 We saw how simple it is to construct arbitrary